etiennedesfontaines/frontend-mentor/newbie/stats-preview-card-component-main/README-template.md

 ## Overview

+A challenge to build a card componenet to a client Brief.
+Solution coded by Etienne Desfontaines, using HTML and CSS.

 ### The challenge

 Build out this card componenet and get it looking as close to the design as possible - use any tools you like.